Back to blog

 Fortunately, there are alternative ways to purchase wholesale connectivity.

-What is a mobile virtual network aggregator (MVNA)?
+What is a Mobile Virtual Network Aggregator (MVNA)?

 While buying connectivity from an MVNA may save your company money versus buying direct from an MNO, MVNAs still require upfront volume commitments, and integration with legacy MVNA systems will take time and require dedicated engineering support.

-What is a mobile virtual network enabler (MVNE)?
+What is a Mobile Virtual Network Enabler (MVNE)?

-3. Provisioning and SIM management: The logistics of provisioning SIM cards and eSIMs can be complicated.
+2. Provisioning and SIM management: The logistics of provisioning SIM cards and eSIMs can be complicated.
 MVNEs handle this process for MVNOs, ensuring a seamless activation experience for customers.

-4. Regulatory compliance: The telecom industry is highly regulated.
+3. Regulatory compliance: The telecom industry is highly regulated.
 MVNEs ensure that all legal requirements and customer protections are adhered to, reducing the risk of non-compliance.

 Within the telecom industry, the operational systems that MVNEs supply are known collectively as OSS and BSS.

-Many MVNE providers claim to deliver end-to-end services, but in most cases their offerings are often not fully comprehensive.
-As a result, you may need to collaborate with multiple providers to manage various aspects of your operations.
-This can lead to a lack of cohesion and a cycle of dependencies, where solving one issue creates to another.
+Many MVNE providers claim to deliver end-to-end services, but in most cases their offerings are not fully comprehensive.
+As a result, you may need to collaborate with multiple providers to manage the various aspects of your operations.
+This can lead to a lack of cohesion and a cycle of dependencies, where solving one issue creates another.
 For example, adjusting your billing system with one provider might cause compatibility problems with your CRM system from another, making it challenging to maintain agility and foster innovation, particularly as you scale.

-What is a mobile virtual network operator (MVNO)?
+What is a Mobile Virtual Network Operator (MVNO)?

 The MVNO business model has enabled multiple brands, including Mint Mobile, Cricket Wireless and Consumer Cellular to amass millions of customers.